INFOM124-Verification-et-Validation/25-26-BOMAL-Louis/jpacman-framework/analysis-ex1.md

 # Specification-based Testing

 ## 1. Goal, inputs and outputs
-- Goal:
+- Goal: returns the direction the ghost should take next
-- Input domain:
+- Input domain: Ghost object instance
-- Output domain:
+- Output domain: null or a value of enumeration Direction which consists of four possibilities

 ## 2. Explore the program (if needed)